aws-solutions-library-samples/guidance-for-programmatic-deployment-of-ndi-discovery-servers-for-broadcast-workflows-on-aws/README.md

 ### Third-party tools

-The EC2 instances will download and install the NDI SDK for Linux hosted in the ndi.tv domain.
+The EC2 instances will download and install the NDI SDK for Linux hosted in the ndi.video domain.

-The Discovery Server application is part of the NDI SDK and needs to accept the following NDI licence agreement that can be found here: https://downloads.ndi.tv/SDK/NDI_SDK/NDI%20License%20Agreement.pdf
+The Discovery Server application is part of the NDI SDK and you agree to accept the following NDI license agreement  by using this template
+The text of the license that you are agreeing to  can be found here: https://downloads.ndi.tv/SDK/NDI_SDK/NDI%20License%20Agreement.pdf

-The SDK can be downloaded after succesfully registering using the following url: https://ndi.video/for-developers/ndi-sdk/download/
+The SDK can be downloaded after successfully registering using the following url: https://ndi.video/for-developers/ndi-sdk/download/

 ### AWS account requirements